 In this Article

-The act of the saliva flowing out of the baby’s mouth unintentionally is known as drooling.
+When the saliva flows out of a person’s mouth unintentionally, it is known as drooling.
 We have six salivary glands that produce saliva for us and when excess saliva is produced, we tend to drool.
 Drooling is a common occurrence in babies.
 Babies start drooling at about 3 months of age.
 Some babies drool a bit while others drool a lot.
-If you see your baby drooling a lot, it is due to the underdeveloped muscles in his mouth or excess production of saliva in his mouth.
+If you see your baby drooling a lot, it could be due to the underdeveloped muscles in his mouth or excess production of saliva in his mouth.
 There is nothing to worry about, as drooling is a part of his physical development.

 Is Drooling Common in Babies?

-It is common for babies to drool and a baby might drool for the first two years of the baby’s life.
-Since the infant is not in complete control of the function of swallowing and his mouth muscles, he may drool, even when he is asleep.
-If your baby has started drooling, you can expect this condition to continue till the baby is 18 to 24 months old.
+It is common for babies to drool and a baby might drool for the first two years of his life.
+As an infant is not in complete control of the function of swallowing and his mouth muscles, he may drool, even when he is asleep.
+If your baby has started drooling, you can expect this condition to continue until he turns 18 to 24 months old.
 Drooling is quite common during the teething period, so be ready to change your baby’s clothes about 5-6 times in a day.
 It is quite common for babies to drool.
 But if a child drools even after the age of four years, then it is not normal.

-At this stage, drooling is minimal or almost non-existent.
+By this time, drooling is minimal in babies.
+It is almost non-existent.

 Does Drooling Play an Important Role in Baby’s Development?

-Yes, drooling does play an important role in your baby’s growth.
-It indicates that the baby’s teeth are beginning to grow.
-Drooling and saliva bubbles are also a sign of physical development in toddlers.
+Yes, drooling does play an important role in the growth and development of a baby.
+Drooling is a sign of teething in a baby.
+Drooling and blowing bubbles are also a sign of physical development in toddlers.
 If your little one drools or blows bubbles, then it is a sign that he has entered a new period of growth.
-When your baby drools after smelling milk or food, you know that your baby’s sense of smell is growing.
+If your baby drools after smelling milk or food, you should know that his sense of smell is growing.

-Drool contains enzymes which are useful for the baby to digest semi-solid or solid food when he is four to six months old.
-This saliva neutralizes stomach acid and helps in developing the baby’s intestinal lining fully and protect the lining of the oesophagus from irritation.
+Drool contains enzymes which are useful for the baby to digest semi-solid or solid food when he is between 4 and 6 months of age.
+Saliva neutralizes the stomach acid and it helps in developing the baby’s intestinal lining fully and protect the lining of the oesophagus from irritation.
 Saliva also helps bind the food together due to its slick nature that facilitates swallowing.

-When there is an involuntary flow of saliva from the child’s mouth after he has passed the normal age of drooling, it can be termed as excessive drooling.
+When there is an involuntary flow of saliva from a baby’s mouth after he has passed the normal age of drooling, it can be termed as excessive drooling.
 If your little one drools a lot after he has crossed the age of 2 years, you need to worry and consult a doctor for the same.
-Although it is often attributed to overproduction of saliva, excessive drooling happens because of poor coordination between mouth and tongue.
-This lack of coordination results in bad swallowing.
+Although it is often attributed to over-production of saliva, excessive drooling happens because of poor coordination between mouth and tongue.
+This lack of coordination can result in bad swallowing.

 What Are the Causes of Excessive Drooling in Infants?